kushalsdesk/Core-Ruby/README.md

 The third block of code demonstrates a simpler form of the `if` statement when the block of code to execute is short.
 It uses the syntax `expression if boolean`.
 In this case, it prints "It's true!" if the boolean expression `true`.

 The final block of code showcases the ternary conditional expression, which is a concise way to write an `if/else` statement.
 It has the form `boolean ?
 Do this if true : Do this if false`.
 In the given example, it checks if `3` is less than `4`.
 If it is, it prints "3 is less than 4!"
 Otherwise, it prints "3 is not less than 4."

+Sometimes you want to use control flow to check if something is false, rather than if it’s true.
+You could reverse your `if/else`, but Ruby will do you one better: it will let you use an `unless` statement.

 ## Array [4_Data_Structures/Array.rb](4_Data_Structures/Array.rb)